elastic/cloud-on-k8s/docs/design/009-pod-reuse-es-restart.md

             * Enable shards allocations
             * Remove the `restart-phase` annotation from the pod
         * If annotated with `start-coordinated`:
-            * Perform the same steps as above, but Wait until *all* pods ES processes is started before enabling shards allocations
+            * Perform the same steps as above, but wait until *all* ES processes are started before enabling shards allocations
 * Garbage-collect useless resources
     * Configuration secrets that do not match any pod and existed for more than eg. 15min are safe to delete